View of a suspension bridge and Grey Glacier

 Grey Glacier

-This second part ends with the arrival at a CONAF camp known as "El Paso" where many travelers take the opportunity to eat a lunch box.
+This stage ends with your arrival at a CONAF camp known as "El Paso" where many travelers take the opportunity to eat a lunch box.

 Grey Sector